WWPPC/WWPPC-server/docs/README.md

 ## Logs

-Logs can be found under the `/logs` directory
+Logs can be found under the `/logs` directory. `recent.log` is a mirror of the most recently generated logfile, all other logs are labeled by their date of creation.

 # Server stuff (needs formatting)